ffmpeginteropx/FFmpegInteropX/README.md

 ## How to work with FFmpegInteropX

-We have switched from manual builds to NuGet packets.
-There are two packets:
+We have switched from manual builds to providing NuGet packages.
+There are two packages:

 - **FFmpegInteropX**
   - The library itself, referenced by app project files